allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ![Custom flag](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/custom_flag.png)

-It's time to make sure localhost is used instead of our real API URL in Localhost configuration.
+It's time to make sure localhost is used instead of real API URL in Localhost configuration.
-We have to add conditional code in the place where our API URL is defined:
+We have to add conditional code in the place where API URL is defined:

 ```swift
 private var baseURL: String {